sbgn/sbgn/docs/templates2.md

 ---
-title: Reference cards
+title: Tamplates
 layout: default
-permalink: /referencecards
+permalink: /templates2
 ---

-# Reference cards and templates
+# Templates

 This page provides SBGN reference cards and lists the material provided to help you use the SBGN languages in your favorite software.